-Beth Klein Boulder Attorney and native of Colorado, graduated from Truman State University, summa cum laude.
+Beth Klein is a Boulder Attorney and native of Colorado.
+She graduated from Truman State University, summa cum laude.
 After receiving a Rotary International Scholarship to Ireland, Beth Klein continued her education through the Sturm College of Law at the University of Denver, where she was an editor for the Denver Law Review.

 Beth Klein Attorney Boulder parlayed her legal expertise into an immensely successful career.
 She began her practice with a trial firm and became the first woman national trial attorney for Owens Corning in the asbestos litigation four years after graduation from DU.
 Although based in Boulder, Colorado Beth Klein, from 1993 to 1999 she tried cases across the United States against some of the most skilled trial lawyers in America.
 And she won many trials in jurisdictions including Texas, Illinois, Missouri, California.

 Beth Klein Boulder opened her own law firm in 1999.
 One of her first cases was a class action against American Cemwood for defective roof that affected thousands of Colorado homeowners.
 This case started with neighbors in Boulder County Colorado, and it grew to a state-wide class.
 Beth Klein Boulder brought the only successful automobile coverage PIP enhanced benefits class action against American Family Insurance in District Court in Boulder, Colorado.
 The result of this class action was that 27,000 automobile policies in Colorado were ordered to conform to the law.
 Thousands of Coloradans benefited from improved coverage that applied retroactively and complied with Colorado law.
 Her case, Kirk v.
 Continental was the largest PIP bad faith case in the history of Colorado.
 Her verdicts average in the seven figures.